 According to the American Dental Association, nearly 20% of Americans never floss.
 Many people invariably view flossing as optional which causes it to become one of the most frequently neglected parts of any oral care routine.
 But as much of a plaque fighter that your toothbrush is, it simply cannot reach all the tight spots between your teeth.
 Only floss is adept at getting to all the areas where bacteria hide.
 Here are a few ideas for those of us who find it difficult to floss:

 Learn how to floss.

 Flossing can be confusing for those who don’t do it regularly.
 The good news is that it’s not hard to learn.
-The American Dental Association’s website has very good instructions on how to floss and has even put together a one page .pdf to teach you how!
-You can download it here.
+The American Dental Association’s website has very good instructions on how to floss and has even put together a one-page .pdf to teach you how!
+You can download it from here.